How to Think Bigger: For Coaches

 Client: I don’t feel so good today.

-Coach: Who are you, who doesn’t feel so good?
+Coach: Who are you?
+Who doesn’t feel so good?

-Coach: I understand that you experience thoughts, that if you believe them, will make you feel bad, one such thought being ‘I don’t have courage’.
-But that aside, who are you who is thinking that thought?
+Coach: I understand that you experience certain thoughts that may make you believe that you don’t have courage.
+But that aside, who are you, and who is thinking that thought?

-Client: I don’t know, it comes automatically.
+Client: I don’t know; it comes automatically.

 Client pauses.